jlema/ravenous/README.md

 ## Project description

 Ravenous is a Yelp-like React app to search for restaurants using the Yelp API.
 Part of the [Create a Front-End App with React Path at CodeCademy](https://www.codecademy.com/learn/paths/build-web-apps-with-react).

+The deployed app is [available here](https://jlema.github.io/ravenous/).
 A screenshot of the restaurant search functionality is below.

 ![Screenshot of Ravenous React app's main screen with restaurant search feature](screenshot.png?raw=true)